zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 }
 ```

-It can be seen that **[1]** will concatenate the value of the hostname parameter into the hostname management command, and finally enter **[2]** to execute the hostname management command.
+It can be seen that **[1]** will concatenate the value of the hostname parameter into the hostname management command, and finally enter **[2]** to execute the hostname management command.<br>

-However, the hostname attacker is controllable, and the administrative commands are separated by \n, which means that we can construct malicious hostname parameters to execute arbitrary administrative commands.
+However, the hostname attacker is controllable, and the administrative commands are separated by \n, which means that we can construct malicious hostname parameters to execute arbitrary administrative commands.<br>
 For example, construct the following malicious hostname parameter:

 ```